andreiolaru-ro/FLASH-MAS/notes.md

 Unnamed entities are allowed, but cannot be referenced (such as for <in-context-of>).

+There is a root category, namely DEPLOYMENT.
+If no NODE is specified, a default one will be created for entities that need to be inside a node (e.g. entities, agents, etc).
+This implicit node will be the first node among the nodes with no name.
+If a node with no name has already been introduced, it will be the same one.

+The local node is the first node not specifically designated as remote.

 XML
 ---

 Each SettingsName contains information on how to assemble elements from the XML into a name, if necessary.
 E.g. support kind and id can be assembled into kind:id.

-There is a root category, namely NODE.
-If no node is specified, when the first entity that needs a NODE ancestor appears, an 'implicit', nameless node will be created for all entities at the root level in the XML, which are not nodes.

 TODO